The Star Formation and Chemical Evolution Histories of Ursa Minor Dwarf Spheroidal Galaxy: Summary

 We applied this algorithm to three regions divided according to the structural parameters described above, $r\leq r_{\rm{h}}$, $r_{\rm{h}}<r\leq2 r_{\rm{h}}$, and $2r_{\rm{h}}<r\leq6 r_{\rm{h}}$ to derive the SFH and CEH.
 We identified the two distinct metallicity populations reported in previous studies.
 The SFH of both metal-rich and metal-poor populations show spatial variations, without any age-gradients.
 The star formation of the metal-rich population had started about 1Gyr later than that of the metal-poor one.
 The origin of this delay and spatially different formation histories may be related to a recent merger.

 In this work we detect complex SFHs depending on the spatial distribution and metallicity even in the UMi dSph, which is among the least massive of the classical dSphs and one of the fast dwarf.
 We will apply this algorithm to other dwarf galaxies with different stellar masses.
-For example, UFDs are a good targets to investigate whether smaller systems are similar to classical dSphs like the UMi dSph.
+For example, UFDs are a good targets to investigate weather smaller systems have a similar SFH to that of classical dSphs.